 If you replace Pontiac Bonneville original equipment tires with non-stock tires that have different size or load capacity, new tires may require substantially different inflation pressures.
 Use our tire pressure calculator to find proper tire inflation when switching to a different tire size.

 What is recommended winter tire pressure for Pontiac Bonneville?

-Recommended tire pressure for Pontiac Bonneville is the same for any season, but you may inflate your Pontiac Bonneville tires 3 to 5 psi above the recommended tire pressure set by the manufacturer to compensate for lower temperatures during winter.
-Make sure to check your Pontiac Bonneville tire pressure more often in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
+Tire pressure fluctuates with ambient temperatures.
+When temperatures drop, Pontiac Bonneville tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
+During winter Pontiac Bonneville tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
+Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
+Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.

 Is Pontiac Bonneville equipped with Tire Pressure Monitoring System (TPMS)?

 If your Pontiac Bonneville is built after 2007, it is most likely equipped with a Tire Pressure Monitoring System.
 Check owner's manual to see if your model has TPMS.